techCarpenter/brianjdevries.com-gridsome/content/markdownPages/About.md

 I enjoyed it but saw my engineering degree through to the end and started my engineering career.

-I had graduated with ~$60,000 in student loans.
+I graduated with ~$80,000 in student loans (not including my wife's...).
 Once the student loan payments started in the fall of 2017, I felt enslaved.

-I could afford the payments, but I was staring down the barrel of a 20-year long payback period if I didn't do something about it.
+I could afford the payments, but I was staring down the barrel of a 20+ year payback period if I didn't do something about it.

 My solution was to start a side hustle to make extra money to put towards paying back loans.